Your friends and family have long marveled at your baking skills. Now, you’re ready to jump from passionate amateur to bakery business owner.

 Develop a sales forecast based on your market research, pricing strategy, and capacity.
 Consider seasonal fluctuations, holidays, and events that may impact your bakery’s performance.

 Continuously review and adjust your forecast based on actual results.

 Setting milestones and goals helps you track your progress toward key achievements.

 These goals can be both short-term and long-term, covering areas like revenue targets or break-even projections, the number of customers served, menu expansions, or partnerships with grocery stores.

 Consider the following tips when setting milestones and goals for your bakery:

-- Employee Engagement: Involve your bakery staff in setting goals and milestones.
+Get your bakery staff involved in setting goals and milestones.
 Their input and commitment are essential to achieving your bakery’s objectives.

-- Regular Evaluation: Continuously monitor your progress towards your goals and assess whether adjustments are necessary.
-Regularly review your financials, customer feedback, and market trends to stay on track.
+Monitor your progress toward your goals and assess whether adjustments are necessary.
+Periodically review your financials, customer feedback, and broader market trends to stay on track.

 If you’re ready to start your own bakery business, you can download our free sample bakery business plan from our library of over 550 sample business plans.